Flag and coat of arms of Selangor: Emblem

-The emblem of Selangor is a symbol of the state; it cannot properly be called a coat of arms as it does not conform to heraldic traditions, although it was still refer to as Jata (a Malay equivalent word for coat of arms).
+The emblem of Selangor is a symbol of the state; it cannot properly be called a coat of arms as it does not conform to heraldic traditions.
 It is an amalgam of items that represent courage and royalty.
 The crescent moon and star in the centre represent Islam.
 The red spear (tombak) in the centre is called the Sambu Warna.
 The emblem is supported by a short kris (keris pendek) on the right and a long kris (keris panjang) on the left.
 These weapons constitute the royal regalia of the state.
 The motto of the state is written in the Jawi script in red, and it reads Dipelihara Allah or "Under the Protection of Allah".
 A broad belt (tali bengkung) appears underneath the motto.
 It was worn by local warriors of the past to secure their waistcloth.
 The emblem was designed and first illustrated by the fifth Sultan of Selangor, Sultan Alauddin Sulaiman Shah.